NathanNeelis/frontend-applications/README.md

 These were 405 results from which I fetched the data and saved it into a [Github Gist](https://gist.githubusercontent.com/NathanNeelis/b28e16c0433b12da6bc716b276901ae9/raw/402754fa45924af802d06c5672043153bb990d5b/NPR_park_and_ride).
 The interesting variables in these specific datasets are:
 * Description - _Name of the parking area_
-* Accespoint address city - _city of the parking area_
+* Access point address city - _city of the parking area_
-* Operator name - _Also name of the city, in case the accespoint data is invalid_
+* Operator name - _Also name of the city, in case the access point data is invalid_
 * Specifications capacity - _Amount of parking spaces_

 I also went looking for information on tourists.
 It might not be an exact dataset, but since I used this data in my conclusion I wanted to mention this data source here as well.